telerik/kendo-ui-core/docs/controls/barcodes/barcode/encodings.md

     }
 </style>

+> *Important**
+>
-> Error will be thrown if the value provided for a particular encoding does not meet the expected length or character set.
+> If the value for a particular encoding you provide does not meet the expected length or character set, it is going to throw an error.

 <table class="stripes" style="margin-top: 1.2em;">
    <tbody>